 When you hear about poppy seeds causing a false positive on a drug test, you might think of it as a myth.
 However, research and anecdotal evidence show that poppy seeds can appear on a screening’s results.
 Eating food that contains poppy seeds can cause you to fail a drug test even if you don’t use opioids.
-How and why do poppy seeds cause drug test failure?
+Some questions to ask: How and why do poppy seeds cause drug test failure?
 What should you know if you need to get a screening?
 Discover the answers to these questions and more in this guide.

 Do Poppy Seeds Cause Drug Test Failure?